jrdegbe/thamesthrive-api/docs/plugins/tutorial/part3.md

 4. The tag that describes the resource.
 It is used to filter the resources in the plugin form.
 5. Resource configuration `*.md` file name __containing documentation__ on how to get authorization data, e.g. when the resource is an external system.
-6. The documentation file is located in the __tracardi-api/docs/resources__ directory
+6. The documentation file is located in the __ThamesThrive-api/docs/resources__ directory

 This is the set of data the system needs to add a resource.
-After restarting the server, we can click on `Resources` in the Tracardi GUI menu, then `Add new resource` and the list of resources will include `Custom API URL`.
+After restarting the server, we can click on `Resources` in the ThamesThrive GUI menu, then `Add new resource` and the list of resources will include `Custom API URL`.
 The resource we just created.
 The form will also include an object:

 ```json